Rwandan genocide: Censorship

 Article 38 of the Constitution of Rwanda 2003 guarantees "the freedom of expression and freedom of access to information where it does not prejudice public order, good morals, the protection of the youth and children, the right of every citizen to honour and dignity and protection of personal and family privacy".
-However, in reality, this has not guaranteed freedom of speech or expression given that the government has declared many forms of speech fall into the exceptions.
+This has not guaranteed freedom of speech or expression given that the government has declared many forms of speech fall into the exceptions.
 Under these exceptions, longtime Rwandan president, Paul Kagame, asserted that any acknowledgment of the separate people was detrimental to the unification of post-Genocide Rwanda and has created numerous laws to prevent Rwandans from promoting a "genocide ideology" and "divisionism".
-However, the law does not explicitly define such terms, nor does it define that one's beliefs must be spoken.
+The law does not explicitly define such terms, nor does it state that one's beliefs must be spoken.
 For example, the law defines divisionism as "the use of any speech, written statement, or action that divides people, that is likely to spark conflicts among people, or that causes an uprising which might degenerate into strife among people based on discrimination".
 Fear of the possible ramifications from breaking these laws have caused a culture of self-censorship within the population.
 Both civilians and the press typically avoid anything that could be construed as critical of the government/military or promoting "divisionism".

 Under the Rwandan constitution, "revisionism, negationism and trivialisation of genocide" are criminal offences.
 Hundreds of people have been tried and convicted for "genocide ideology", "revisionism", and other laws ostensibly related to the genocide.
 According to Amnesty International, of the 489 individuals convicted of "genocide revisionism and other related crimes" in 2009, five were sentenced to life imprisonment, five were sentenced to more than 20 years in jail, 99 were sentenced to 10–20 years in jail, 211 received a custodial sentence of 5–10 years, and the remaining 169 received jail terms of less than five years.
 Amnesty International has criticized the Rwandan government for using these laws to "criminalize legitimate dissent and criticism of the government".
 In 2010, Peter Erlinder, an American law professor and attorney, was arrested in Kigali and charged with genocide denial while serving as defense counsel for presidential candidate Victoire Ingabire.

 Survivors

 The number of Tutsi survivors of the genocide has been debated.
 Different figures between 150,000 and 309,368 have been offered.
 There are a number of organizations representing and supporting these survivors of the genocide.
 These include the Survivors Fund, IBUKA and AVEGA.
-The 2007 report on the living conditions of survivors conducted by the Ministry in charge of Social Affairs in Rwanda reported the following situation of survivors in the country:
+The 2007 report on the living conditions of survivors conducted by the Ministry of Social Affairs in Rwanda reported the following situation of survivors in the country: